kohesive/klutter/vertx3/README.md

 setupVertxLoggingToSlf4j()
 ```

-When using [Injekt](https://github.com/kohesive/injekt) dependency injection, you can setup logging by importing either `VertxInjektables` module which will add a Vert.x facade based
+When using [Kodein](https://github.com/SalomonBrys/Kodein) dependency injection, you can setup logging by importing either `KodeinVertx.module` module which will add a Vert.x facade based
-logger to be injected by Injekt.
-Or `VertxWithSlf4jInjektables` to setup an injectable direct to SLf4j logger.
+logger to be injected by Kodein.
+Or `KodeinVertx.moduleWithLoggingToSlf4j` to setup an injectable direct to SLf4j logger.
 These modules also setup Vert.x embedded JSON (as noted below).

 ## Vertx JSON with Kotlin and JDK 8